NCEMS/energetic-origins-of-PPI-connectivity/README.md

 For example,

-`.run_pipeline.sh config-files/s288c.config`
+`.run_pipeline.sh config-files/s288c-cagiada.config`

 #### Step 0 - Download inputs

-Downloads the required input data (e.g., fasta protein sequences, ESM-IF weights, etc.) and extracts AlphaFold2 structure sequences.
+Downloads the required input data (e.g., protein ORF sequences, ESM-IF weights, etc.) and extracts AlphaFold2 structure sequences.

 #### Step 1 - Calculate network centrality metrics for each node

-Uses NetworkX to annotate network with centrality metrics
+Uses NetworkX to annotate network with centrality metrics; note that weighted k-shell calculation results are included in 0-download-inputs/data-files/The_Yeast_Interactom_nodes.csv.

 #### Step 2 - Add sequence information for each node

-Adds sequence information as possible to each node as well as DeepTMHMM annotations (predicts if proteins are TM, secreted, globular, etc.)
+Adds sequence information as possible to each node

+Adds DeepTMHMM annotations (predicts if proteins are TM, secreted, globular, etc.; this step is precomputed using the DeepTMHMM Docker container)

 Adds SignalP6.0 identification of cleavage sites for signal peptides

-TO DO: Add AF2 re-prediction of proteins without signal sequence as needed
+*TO DO: Add AF2 re-prediction of proteins without signal sequence as needed* *TO DO: Add predictions of post-translational modifications made with PTMGPT2*

 #### Step 3 - Add UniProt & GO annotations

 Parses the UniProt database and inserts annotation information on function, subcellular location, post-translational modifications, and gene ontology terms

+*This section of the code should be considered experimental; while a handful of extracted annotations have been manually confirmed, more extensive manual checks are required.*

 #### Step 4 - Predict IDRs and their properties